 With right sides together, I sewed my pocket around the U.

 Then I flipped it to the inside of the skirt and pressed it.
 After pressing, I topstitched around the opening to give it some more stability.

 Then I sewed the pocket lining to the pocket around the curved edge, right sides together.

-For the top of the dress, I used one of my standby patterns, New Look 6415.
-I think it’s out of print, but I’ve seen copies on ebay/etsy.
-It’s the best fitting raglan t-shirt I’ve ever made myself – not too tight, not to loose.
-I cut it off at the waist for this dress.
+For the top of the dress, I used New Look 6415.
+I think it’s out of print though, so I’d recommend my Rivage Raglan pattern cut off at the waist for this dress, and I’d also probably take in that pattern at the side seams for this.
 If you didn’t want to make a t-shirt from scratch, you could cut off any t-shirt at the waist to attach the skirt.

 Then I gathered the skirt, including the pocket area, and sewed it to the t-shirt top.
 I added the sequined ribbon belt and I was ready to go.
 No hemming since I used the original t-shirt hem.